-Our revenues generated from sales of display drivers for large-sized applications decreased in 2014 both in absolute amount and as a percentage of our total revenues, primarily due to the significant decrease in sales to Innolux as a result of the impact of the change of purchase policy by Innolux to diversify its display driver supply base from 2010.
 Revenues generated from sales of display drivers for large-sized applications decreased slightly in 2015.
 Notably, TV application grew over 20% year-over-year, the highest growth since 2011.
 Revenues from large-sized application increased 21.6% in 2016.
 The strong year-over-year growth originated from our focus in China starting in 2012 and our efforts to achieve a more diversified customer base by adding new customers in Taiwan, China and Korea.
-Our revenues generated from sales of each of display drivers for mobile handsets applications, display drivers for consumer electronics applications and other non-driver products increased in 2014, primarily due to our increased market share for certain products, the larger market size for certain applications and a wider market adoption for some non-driver products.
-However, in 2015, display drivers for mobile handsets applications declined mainly due to our key Korean end-customer's decision to substantially increase the portion of AMOLED panels in their smartphone portfolio and the weak smartphone sales in China.
-In addition, in 2015, the decline of worldwide tablet market resulted in the revenue decrease of display drivers for consumer electronics application despite strong growth of display drivers for automotive applications.
+Revenues from large-sized application decreased 17.6% in 2017.
+The year-over-year decline was mainly due to phase-out of certain customers' old models and the misses in certain customers' new design-in activities at the end of the fourth quarter of 2016 and the first quarter of 2017.
+In 2015, display drivers for mobile handsets applications declined mainly due to our key Korean end-customer's decision to substantially increase the portion of AMOLED panels in their smartphone portfolio and the weak smartphone sales in China.
+In addition, in 2015, the decline of worldwide tablet market resulted in the decrease in revenue of display drivers for consumer electronics application despite strong growth of display drivers for automotive applications.
 In 2016, display drivers for mobile handsets applications rebounded well, reflecting our leading position in the Chinese smartphone market where demand was stimulated by the rising adoption of 4G network and our end brand customers performed strongly in 2016.
-Our non-driver products experienced tremendous growth during 2016, primarily driven by the LCOS and WLO businesses due to shipments to on
+In 2017, display drivers for mobile handsets applications declined around 40.7% mainly due to the increasing adoption of TDDI solutions where we had a relatively slow start.
+Our non-driver products experienced tremendous growth during 2016, primarily driven by the LCOS and WLO businesses due to shipments to one of our leading AR device customers.
+Non-driver products decreased 3.6% year-over-year in 2017.
+This decline was primarily due to discontinuation of LCOS and WLO shipments to a major AR customer.
+Nevertheless, the Company's WLO business hit inflection in the middle of 2